How big is the implant?

 Where exactly is the implant placed?

-What is the implant made of?
+What does the implant consist of?

-Does the implant hurt?
+Does the implant cause pain?

 Does the implant obstruct vision?